ZoranStojsavljevic/bbb-yocto/README.md

 The command to use to run the setup is the following:

 	cd bbb-yocto
-	source yocto-setup.sh <release-name>
+	source yocto-setup.sh
 	OR:
-	. yocto-setup.sh <release-name>
-	### Example
-	. yocto-setup.sh kirkstone
+	. yocto-setup.sh

-Please, use ONLY this form of setup command (NOT a ./yocto-setup.sh <release-name>)!
+Please, use ONLY this form of setup command (NOT a ./yocto-setup.sh)!

 #### BBLAYERS